Carbon Canyon Nature Trail to the Redwood Grove in Carbon Canyon Regional Park

 Everyone knows that Northern California is the place to go to see groves of giant redwoods, but few people know that you can get a taste of the redwoods in Southern California.
 Carbon Canyon Regional Park in Brea has a 10-acre grove of coastal redwoods, the largest grove of these trees in Southern California.
 Even through the could-be giants are relatively young and not really suited for the climate in Orange County, the 2.5-mile round trip hike to the redwood grove is a small treat for SoCal residents who can’t make it to the north end of the state.

 From a parking area at the east end of Carbon Canyon Regional Park, walk southeast for less than a tenth of a mile to the trailhead kiosk for Carbon Canyon Nature Trail.
 Set out on the dirt single track, which crosses the seasonal (and often dry) Carbon Canyon Creek, beginning a level and leisurely course to the redwood grove.

 The trail passes a bench just before a junction that is 3/4 of a mile from the start.
-The trail to the right crosses Carbon Canyon Creek toward an alternate trailhead on the west side of the park (more on that later).
+A trail to the right crosses Carbon Canyon Creek toward an alternate trailhead on the west side of the park (more on that later).
 For now, stay straight on Carbon Canyon Nature Trail, following the reassuring signs that point toward the redwood grove.

 After another 0.2 miles, stay to the left through a junction with a dirt service road that breaks off to the right toward the Carbon Canyon Dam.
 This route can be used to create a short loop on the return from the redwood grove.
 Continuing to the left via the main trail, it is another 0.15 miles to the edge of the redwood grove.